Top 10 Best Rifle Scope Reviews 2021 & Buying Guide

 Minute of Angle (MOA) is the unit of measurement used for a circle.
 It is 1.0472 inches at 100 yards.
 However, it is generally referred to as one inch at 100 yards, two inches at 200 yards, etc. The elevation and windage turrets on riflescopes generally correlate with MOA.
 Most scopes are made to adjust MOA at 1/4 MOA for each click.

-The reticle can be simply cross hairs, mil dots or cross hairs with a set of smaller lines to compensate for bullet drop.
+The reticle can be cross hairs or mil dots with a set of smaller lines to compensate for bullet drop.

 12. Bullet Drop Compensators